 Thanks for taking a look at my website and I hope it is of interest.

-I then acted as road manager for top Irish band De Danann for 5 exciting and memorable years, forging a great musical friendship with Alec Finn, and seeing a great deal of the world with the band.
-Here's an in depth interview with us in 2013 https://vimeo.com/117590869
+I then acted as road manager for top Irish band De Danann for 5 exciting and memorable years, forging a great musical friendship with Alec Finn, and seeing a great deal of the world with that extraordinary and highly influential Irsih band.
+Here's an in depth interview with Alec Finn and myself in 2013. https://vimeo.com/117590869

 I joined Freeland Barbour in 1986 in forming the acclaimed ceilidh band “The Occasionals”, and 28 years later, 7 cds, thousands of gigs, many broadcasts and TV appearances, we are still getting huge enjoyment from playing for dance.
 You can follow our activities here http://www.theoccasionals.com/ and on facebook https://www.facebook.com/TheOccasionalsCeilidhBand